Compact Online Reference Encyclopedia (CORE)

 Whether offenders who seek to reside in federal housing are eligible for transfer under the Compact

-While the sending state has sole authority to determine the duration of supervision either by way of the court’s sentence of by paroling authorities, the receiving state retains discretion as to the type of supervision it will provide.
-Rule 4.101…
+While the sending state has sole authority to determine the duration of supervision, whether through the court’s sentence or by paroling authorities, the receiving state retains discretion over the type of supervision it will provide.
+Rule 4.101 requires…

 Some states recognize the so-called public duty doctrine—the idea that a government official has no legal duty to protect an individual citizen from harm caused by a third person.
 The rule recognizes the limited resources of law enforcement and a refusal…